oppia/oppia-web-developer-docs/Guide-on-defining-types.md

 ##### Solution:
-One of the potential fix to this error is to assign `undefined` but generally we try to avoid unnecessary use of `undefined`.
-Because usage of `undefined` does not represent or give proper information about the actual situation.
+One of the potential fixes to this error is to assign `undefined` as a type but we generally try to avoid it's usage because it does not represent or give proper information about the actual situation.

-As a result, in this case, we choose to use `null` rather than `undefined`.
-Because the delete operator makes a property unusable, `null` is a better representation of emptiness, unusable or property is now no longer implemented.
+So, in this case, we choose to use `null` rather than `undefined`.
+Since the delete operator makes a property unusable, `null` is a better representation of emptiness or unusability and property is now no longer implemented.

 ```typescript
 export class OutcomeDestinationEditorComponent implements OnInit {